dominodatalab/llm_model_cascade/README.md

 *model_cascade.ipynb* - This notebook includes all the code necessary to run the methods detailed in the paper mentioned above.

-Additionally, an accompanying blog post about MoT is available at [Navigating Cost-Complexity: Mixture of Thought LLM Cascades Illuminate a Path to Efficient Large Language Model Deployment](https://towardsdatascience.com/navigating-cost-complexity-mixture-of-thought-llm-cascades-illuminate-a-path-to-efficient-large-23291d1eda41)
+Additionally, an accompanying blog post about MoT is available at [Navigating Cost-Complexity: Mixture of Thought LLM Cascades Illuminate a Path to Efficient Large Language Model Deployment](https://towardsdatascience.com/navigating-cost-complexity-mixture-of-thought-llm-cascades-illuminate-a-path-to-efficient-large-23291d1eda41) and a video discussing it over [here](https://youtu.be/UCwPpn3YXvw?si=oANrujsm4YHfC_CK)

 ## License
 This template is licensed under Apache 2.0 and contains the following components: